syncfusion-content/wpf-docs/wpf/Radial-Menu/Getting-Started.md

 ## Theme

-Radial menu supports various built-in themes.
-Refer to the below links to apply themes for the Radial menu,
+Radial Menu supports various built-in themes.
+Refer to the below links to apply themes for the Radial Menu,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)